alexverboon/PSMDATP/docs/Get-MDATPCollectionPackageUri.md

 ```

 ### -MTPConfigFile
-The MTPConfigFile contains the API connection information, if not specified a default PoshMTPconfig.json is used
-that must be located in the ..\config\ folder.
+The MTPConfigFile contains the API connection information, if not specified a default PoshMTPconfig.json  is used that must be located in the module folder

 ```yaml
 Type: String